dmbarbour/glas/docs/GlasApps.md

 Between 'step' transactions, the runtime may call 'rpc' or 'http' or 'gui' based on external events.
 It is possible to define applications without 'step' that only act based on external events.
 The runtime may optimistically evaluate these events in parallel with steps, but may be forced to abort and retry a conflicting step or event.
 Some applications may leave 'step' undefined, depending entirely on external events.

 An application may voluntarily terminate by calling and committing a `sys.halt()` effect.
-By default, SIGTERM, Ctrl+C, or WM_CLOSE events may also kill an application.
+Based on runtime configuration, SIGTERM, Ctrl+C, or WM_CLOSE events may also kill an application.
 Otherwise, the application runs indefinitely, i.e. until killed externally by debugger or operating system.
 Aside from halting, we may also support restarts, clearing all runtime state.

-## Settings
+## Configuration, Settings, and Switches

+I imagine different communities of application developers may have different 'conventions' for application settings.
+Different runtime implementations may have distinct options.
+A configuration ultimately serves as flexible, ad-hoc glue between the two *and* the user's own preferences.

-Applications may define a static `settings` method.
-The runtime does not observe these settings directly, but instead queries a configuration that may query application settings.
-This gives the configuration an opportunity to interpret settings and the final word for overrides.
-This is convenient for portability and security.
+Applications typically define a pure, ad-hoc `settings` method.
+However, the runtime never directly observes these settings.
+Instead, the runtime queries a configuration, providing indirect access to `settings` via algebraic effect for all options that may be application specific.
+This indirection allows for flexible adaptation and portability, and gives the configuration the final word for potential security-sensitive options.

-The glas executable may support run modes other than transaction loop applications.
-For example, staged applications might read some command line arguments then return another application.
-We could also support a more conventional main procedure.
-In any case, the intended run mode for an application should be indicated in settings then translated by the configuration.
-By default, the runtime may heuristically guess at run mode based on which methods are defined (e.g. 'start' vs. 'main' vs. 'stage').

-As a general rule, we'll avoid direct use of command-line switches for runtime features.
-Instead, we either use a staged application to manipulate 'settings' indirectly based on the command line, or we might introduce runtime reflection APIs to dynamically tune some runtime features.
-This design avoids command-line clutter and lets users abstract over options.
+Similarly, the runtime also does not directly observes OS environment variables, excepting `GLAS_CONF` to load the configuration.
+Instead, the configuration may observe and interpret environment variables on behalf of the runtime when the runtime evaluates options that may be instance specific.

+I hope to avoid cluttering the command line - the user interface - with runtime options.
+However, indirectly, we can support user-defined command-line languages that define 'settings' based on command-line arguments.

+See [glas CLI](GlasCLI.md) for more details.

+## Run Modes and Staging

+Although my vision for glas systems builds primarily upon the transaction loop application model, the glas executable may implement multiple run modes and select between them based on configuration via application settings.
+For example, we could support the more conventional `int main(args)` model, perhaps treating hierarchical transactions as atomic sections.
+Or we might define modes with restricted effects APIs, e.g. read from standard input and write to standard output, convenient for early development and bootstrap.

+A particularly useful application mode is a *staged* application that might read some arguments or files then generate another application.
+It is feasible to define staged applications very similarly to language modules.

 ## Mirroring